busterwood/Channels/README.md

 # BusterWood.Channels
-Async CSP-like channels for .NET 4.6 or above.
+[CSP-like](https://en.wikipedia.org/wiki/Communicating_sequential_processes) channels for .NET 4.6 or above.

 The `Channel<T>` has the following methods: